DEVSOG12/bezier_curve_scicomp/README.md

-# Bézier Curve Interactive Visualization Project
+# Bézier Curve Interactive Visualization Playground

 ## Overview

 This project provides an interactive visualization of cubic Bézier curves using Flutter.
 The application allows users to modify control points and endpoints, view the resulting curve, and understand how Bézier curves work by displaying their mathematical equations in real-time.

 This project is inspired by concepts learned in Math 330, Section 3.5 on Bézier Curves, taught by Prof. Wanda Strychalski at Case Western Reserve University.
-It demonstrates the mathematical properties and computations behind Bézier curves while offering a user-friendly interface to explore them dynamically.
+It demonstrates the mathematical properties and computations behind Bézier curves while offering a UI to explore them dynamically.
+Cool 🚀

 ## Mathematical Background